zoot101/snapraid-daily-hooks/README.md

 ## Testing the Apprise Hook

 As before it's a good idea to test out the hook script on its own before pairing it with **SnapRAID-DAILY**.
-To do that, follow the below procedure, after populating **snapraid-daily.conf** with the required parameters talked about above.
+To do that, follow the below procedure after populating **snapraid-daily.conf** with the required parameters talked about above.

-Given the script is heavily dependent on the run log (email body) generated by the main script to generate the compact notification body, it's best to use an output from the main script to test the hook script.
+Given the script is heavily dependent on the run log (email body) generated by the main **SnapRAID-DAILY** script to generate the compact notification body, it's best to use an output from the main script to test the hook script.

 To do that run the main **snapraid-daily** script and copy/paste the email sent into